saikojosh/Config-Ninja/README.md

 # Config-Ninja
-A quick and easy way to read in config files from disk depending on the environment.
-By default Config-Ninja uses the `NODE_ENV` environment variable to determine whether we are running in `production` mode, `staging`, or any other environment, otherwise `development` mode is assumed.
+A quick and easy way to load in config from disk or environment variables.
+Config-Ninja uses the `NODE_ENV` environment variable to determine whether your code is running in `production` mode, `staging`, or any other environment, otherwise `development` mode is assumed.

 Once your config has been initialised Config-Ninja allows you to `const config = require('config-ninja').use('my-config');` in any of your modules and get access to your config object.

-**Important:** The `production` config is always the default config.
-If you specify another environment such as `staging` or `development`, Config-Ninja will deep merge the properties from that environment into the production config, overwriting any values that already exist.
-You can nest properties as deeply as you like.
-No changes are persisted to disk.

 ## Quick Start
 Create a directory to hold your config files and create a `production.config.json` file which will contain all your configuration properties.
 Then create a `development.config.json` file which will hold only the _specific_ values that need to be different in your development environment.
 Then in your application entry point, e.g. `index.js`: